VishaliSenthilkumar/VishaliSenthilkumar/README.md

  A curious and enthusiastic programmer with a passion for programming.</div>

-- 🎓 I'm a final year student at Government College of Technology, Coimbatore
+- 🎓 I graduated from Government College of Technology, Coimbatore

 - 🌱 I’m currently learning Machine Learning